veluca93/parallel_enum/README.md

 - -n: Number of cores to use when enumerator=parallel.
 By default this is set to the number of cores available on the computing node.

 - -graph_format: The format of the graph provided in input.
-It can assume one of the following values:
+It can assume one of the following values (in both cases, node indices should start from 0):
     - nde: This is the default format.
 See the description above in Section [Graph format](#graph-format)
-    - oly: One line containing the number of nodes, then one line for each edge containing the indices of its extremes
+    - oly: One line containing the number of nodes and edges, then one line for each edge containing the indices of its extremes.

 - -fast_graph: Use the faster but more memory hungry graph format.
 By default it is set to true.